APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 Is there weight to their claims that the security of pro-Palestine students are at risk due to unequal handling of incidents by the administration?

+"I only urge Bruins to remember that passion must coexist with compassion.
+We should debate ideas, but we must never attack one another’s fundamental humanity.
+We must not devolve into violating one another’s rights or jeopardizing one another’s physical safety.
+Anyone experiencing harassment should report it through our Office of Equity, Diversity and Inclusion.
+If you feel unsafe or threatened, immediately contact UCPD or call 911.”

+Vs

+"At an event just this week on our campus, individuals exhibited extremely hateful behavior and used despicable Antisemitic language, which was captured on video and shared widely, frightening many within our community.
+While this may be protected speech under the First Amendment, it is nonetheless abhorrent and completely unacceptable.
+Campus officials are reviewing the actions at the event and anyone found to be in violation of the law or the UCLA code of conduct will be held accountable."

-In both statements Block made, there is no explicit condemnation of unlawful acts towards students that occurred on either Oct 11th or Nov 7th.
+In both statements Block made, there is no explicit condemnation of unlawful acts towards students occurring on either Oct 11th or Nov 7th.

 Without proof the severity of the Nov 7th incident is unclear.
 The incident occurring on Oct 11th, however, was captured on video.
 At a walkout march on Oct 25th,